ntc-namwong/BADS7105/Homework 12/README.md

 ## Ideate

-- Cleaning robot with some intelligence by integrated with IoT
+- Cleaning robot with some intelligence by integrating with IoT
 - Hiring housekeeper instead
 - Coating the floor with some materials to reduce dist on the floor